openproblems-bio/task_grn_inference/docs/source/inference.rst

 In this section, we explain how to access datasets and infer gene regulatory networks (GRNs) using your method without integrating it into geneRNIB.

 ### 1. Download the Inference Datasets
-The inference datasets are stored on AWS and can be downloaded using the following command:
+The inference datasets can be downloaded and stored in the `resources/grn_benchmark/inference_data` directory using the following command:

 .. code-block:: bash

    aws s3 sync s3://openproblems-data/resources/grn/grn_benchmark/inference_data resources/grn_benchmark/inference_data --no-sign-request

 ### 2. Available Datasets
 The available datasets include **op, nakatake, replogle, adamson,** and **norman**.
 Each dataset provides RNA data.
-The `op` dataset also includes ATAC data.
+Additionally, the `op` dataset includes paired multiome ATAC and RNA data.

 ### 3. GRN Inference Guidelines
-When performing GRN inference, consider the following:
+When performing GRN inference, please consider the following:

 - We evaluate only the **top TF-gene pairs**, currently limited to **50,000 edges**, ranked by their assigned weight.
 - The inferred network should follow this format: